Every professional displayed on Counselling Directory has been independently

 Areas of counselling I deal with

-However, I also offer online counselling via zoom or telephone for those who would rather not venture out at the moment or would simply be more comfortable with this.
+However, I also offer online counselling via zoom or telephone for those who would feel more comfortable with this.